 In the morning, I was directed to the bar for breakfast, which was a disappointment.
 The food was adequate – assorted breads and eggs to order – but no effort was made to create the enticing presentation that I expect at a B&B. I ate on the side porch to escape the dreary bar with the TV running.

-It was Monday and the inn had few occupants in residence, but that’s no excuse for not going all-out.
+It was a Monday and the inn had few occupants in residence, but that’s no excuse for not going all-out.
 B&B guests expect breakfast to be a special occasion, no matter when it is served.

 Of course, I couldn’t leave Gulfport without investigating the shopping scene.
 In a stroll down Beach Boulevard, the main downtown drag, I found several shops worth exploring.
 (And I’m sure there are many more.)